Tianyueli/Tableau/README.md

 # Objective
 # Analysis
+- Bike Station Popularity:
+  - Newport Pkwy & Liberty Light Rail bike stations are the top 2 locations for bike rentals
+  -
 - Rideship Trend:
+  - Female users take up the majority of city bike rentals and accounts for nearly half the total trip duration
+  - Male users tend to be evenly split when comes to customers and subscribers; whereas female users are 4 ~ 6 times more likely to maintain a subscription(habit) of using the shared bikes.
-  - Overall, femal bike users are the target audience of the city bikes.
-Male users can be  evaluated for advertising for market expansion
+  - Therefore, femal bike users appear to be the target audience of the city bikes.
+Meanwhile, male users can be further assessed as potential avenues for future marketing or expanding our user base.
+  - Usertype Market Trend: As the winter months arrive, usage drops rapidly for both customers and subscribers.
-- ABC
+- Program Maintenance Considerations
+  - Bike IDs 44258, 45350, 46532 are 3 of the top 10 bikes utilized in the bike-sharing program.
+Due to a variety of factors such as location, bike placement, bike condition, etc. these bikes may require more frequent care and maintenance to ensure performance.

 # References
 - Data Background: https://citibikenyc.com/system-data